MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/deployment-operation-ad-domains.md

 This article contains information about the deployment and operation of Active Directory (AD) domains that are configured by using single-label DNS names.

-_Original product version:_ &nbsp; Windows Server 2008 R2 Service Pack 1, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, Windows 10, version 1809
+_Applies to:_ &nbsp; Windows Server 2008 R2 Service Pack 1, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, Windows 10, version 1809
 _Original KB number:_ &nbsp; 300684

 ## Summary